 Further, eCommerce revenue is predicted to grow to $5.4 trillion by 2022- according to Statista.
 We now have this thought: How?

 How can you tap into some of those big numbers?
 How to increase sales on your Shopify store?

 In this blog post, we’ll take you through various ways to bring traffic to your Shopify store and increase sales.

 From here, you can cherry-pick ideas that suit your business.
 As a bonus, we have also noted down some extraordinary Shopify apps to help you get started right after.

-The goal is to pull in targeted traffic (people interested in what you have to sell) to your store.
-An increase in targeted traffic means an increase in sales.
+The goal is to pull in targeted traffic (people interested in what you have to sell) to your online store through some kind of a loyalty program.
+An increase in free Shopify traffic means an increase in sales.

 Buckle up because this is going to be a long one.

 93% of consumers say clear product images help them decide whether or not they want to buy something.
 This means 7 on 10 people will not buy if they can't see what they are buying!

 While optimizing your product pages might seem to be the Holy Grail for increasing sales on Shopify.
 However, the very first impression is made by the photos you showcase on the main page of your store.